kudashevs/accept-language/README.md

 ## Usage

-The usage is quite simple.
-Just instantiate the `AcceptLanguage` class and call a `process` method on the instance.
+To retrieve a preferred language you need to instantiate the `AcceptLanguage` class and call a `process` method on the instance.
-Do it somewhere before a place where you want to get the user's preferred language (for example, in a front controller or in a middleware).
-This method will retrieve an HTTP Accept-Language header, parse it, and find valid language tags.
+You should do this somewhere before a place where you want to get the user's preferred language (for example, in a front controller or in a middleware).
+The `process` method will retrieve an HTTP Accept-Language header, parse it, and find all valid language tags.
-Then it will apply a matching algorithm to the language tags and, finally, it will find and retain a language tag with the highest priority value (e.g. the preferred language).
+After applying a matching algorithm, it will retain a language tag with the highest priority value (e.g. the preferred language).
 ```php
 use \Kudashevs\AcceptLanguage\AcceptLanguage;